Eric T. Freyfogle

 Swanlund Chair Emeritus

 Professor Eric Freyfogle, a Research Professor and Swanlund Chair Emeritus at the University of Illinois at Urbana-Champaign, received his JD summa cum laude from the University of Michigan Law School, where he was managing editor of the Michigan Law Review.
 He fulfilled a military obligation by serving in the Secretary of the Army’s office as assistant to the army general counsel and then practiced law in Indianapolis for three years before joining the law faculty in 1983.

-Professor Freyfogle is the author or editor of a dozen books dealing with issues of humans and nature, some focused on legal aspects, others reaching to larger cultural and social issues.
+Professor Freyfogle is the author or editor of more than a dozen books dealing with issues of humans and nature, some focused on legal aspects, others reaching to larger cultural and social issues.
 His work is broadly interdisciplinary – drawing upon history, philosophy, biological sciences, economics, and literature – and is guided by a conservation ethic that seeks better ways for humans to live in nature.

 His works on conservation thought include A Good That Transcends: How U.S. Culture Undermines Environmental Reform (University of Chicago Press, 2017); Our Oldest Task: Making Sense of Our Place in Nature (University of Chicago Press, 2017); Agrarianism and the Good Society (University Press of Kentucky, 2007); Why Conservation is Failing and How It Can Regain Ground (Yale University Press, 2006); The New Agrarianism (Island Press, 2001) (editor); and Justice and the Earth (The Free Press, 1993; paper ed.
 1995).
 His conservation book, Bounded People, Boundless Lands: Envisioning a New Land Ethic (Island Press, 1998), was awarded the Adult Nonfiction Award of the Society of Midland Authors.